-We recommend and it may also be required by regulations that an approved temperature limiting device be fitted into the hot water pipe work to the bathroom and ensuite when this water heater is installed. he maximum permitted by the Plumbing Code of Australia and New Zealand Building Code Clause G12 to these areas.
+We recommend and it may also be required by regulations that an approved temperature limiting device be fitted into the hot water pipe work to the bathroom and ensuite when this water heater is installed.
+This will keep the water temperature below 50°C, the maximum permitted by the Plumbing Code of

+Australia and New Zealand Building Code Clause G12 to these areas.
 The risk of scald injury will be reduced and still allow hotter water to the kitchen, laundry and other areas requiring sanitising temperatures.